cpittet/ada-teamphilippe/index.md

 To find more accurate insights about these possible trends, consider the coefficients obtained with a linear regression taking as input all the 6 features above and as output the (delayed) average stock price.
-The statistically significant coefficients at level 5% are shown in color, the others in gray.
+The statistically significant coefficients at level 5% are shown below in color, the others in gray.
 Over the 6 features, only 3 are statistically significant at level 5%.
 You probably imagine that if people are speaking favorably then this would have a positive effect on the stock price and vice-versa.
 But surprisingly, the coefficient associated to the negative sentiment for the men is positive.
 This means that the more negative the men quotes are the higher the stock prices